Pokemon Rulesheet

 • Level 1 - The right orbit is lit to collect a spinner jackpot, worth 30k/spin.
 The left orbit and both ramps multiply the jackpot (up to 4x).
 Final shot lights at the captive ball after 100 spins to complete the mode.

 The capture sequence has different purple targets lit depending on how many Pokemon the player has caught in the game.
-The player must always hit the left ramp after hitting the listed purple targets:
+The player must always hit the left ramp after hitting the listed purple targets.
+Using a Pokedex Assist will spot the currently lit shot and award its value, but will not spot the final left ramp shot.

 • Capture 1: Left Battlefield targets